OsmosysSoftware/dev-standards/coding-standards/git.md

 ## 2. Repository Structure

-- Main/Master Branch:
+### Main/Master Branch
   - Try to have `main` branch instead of `master`.
   - The `main` branch should always be deployable.
   - All commits on `main` should be made through pull requests.

-- Development Branch:
+### Development Branch
   - Use a `development` or `dev` branch for integration and testing.
+  - The `development` branch should always contain the latest implemented changes intended for the next release.

-- Branch Protection Rules:
+### Branch Protection Rules
   - Set branch protection rules for `main` and `development` branches to restrict developers to push unverified changes and allow only maintainers to push/merge.
   - Here is the quick read on how to set branch protection rules:
     - github: https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule
     - gitlab: https://docs.gitlab.com/ee/user/project/protected_branches.html

-- Feature Branches:
+### Feature Branches
   - Create separate branches for individual features or bug fixes.
+  - Do NOT combine multiple features in a single branch.
+Always create SEPARATE branches for different changes.
+  - Feature branch should have short but descriptive names.
-  - Accepted formats are using task `type` as prefix, forward slash `/`, followed by a short `kebab-case-description`.
+    - Accepted naming formats are using task [type](#type) as prefix, forward slash `/`, followed by a short `kebab-case-description`.
-  - Name them descriptively, e.g., `feature/user-authentication`, `bugfix/password-reset`.
+    - Examples: `feature/user-authentication`, `bugfix/password-reset`, `chore/update-api-version` etc.
   - Note: Some projects may use `task shortcode` as branch name instead.
 Consult the Project Manager for what format to follow.

 ## 3. Commit Messages